mehtab2899/mehtab2899/README.md

 - 🌱 I’m currently learning everything 😅
 - 👯 I’m looking to collaborate with other developers and learn from them
-- 🥅 2k21 Goals: Contribute to Open Source projects & create more projects
+- 🥅 2k21 Goals: Contribute to Open Source projects & Create more projects
 - ⚡ Fun fact: I love to convert caffeine into code

 ---